aws-samples/machine-learning-using-k8s/mxnet.md

    kubectl create -f mxnet/mnist/mxnet-gpu.yaml
    ```

    At this point you have the pod running and training will start.
-You can check the status of pod by running `kubectl get pod mxnet`
+You can check the status of pod by running `kubectl get pod mxnet`.

 3. Check the progress in training: